 - Weekly, throughout your pilot, meet with your project stakeholders to review user feedback, usage data, network data, and helpdesk tickets to ensure your pilot is running smoothly.
 Make any adjustments as needed.

 Here's a suggested timeline for a 30-day pilot:

-One week prior to Pilot kick off: Send initial communication to pilot users
+- One week before the pilot kickoff: Send initial communication to pilot users.

-Day 14: Send mid-point communication to your pilot users, weekly project team check-point
+- Day 14: Send mid-point communication to your pilot users, hold a weekly project team checkpoint meeting.

 - Day 21: Hold a weekly project team checkpoint meeting.

 - Day 30: Send final communication to your pilot users.

 - Days 31–45: Assess pilot results, and plan for next steps.